09/07/2017 by GOLDI JACQUES-MAYNES

-The problem starts when your SCIATIC NERVE, which is right behind your hip joint, gets pinched between the wallet and your hip.
-It causes pain that starts from your hip, but can send aches all the way down your leg.
+Sitting on a wallet puts stress on your hip joint and lower back.
+The problem starts when your sciatic nerve gets pinched between your wallet and your hip.
+The pain starts from your hip, and can send aches all the way down your leg.

-Sitting on a wallet can lead to PIRIFORMIS SYNDROME: in 15% of the population, the sciatic nerve runs through the piriformis muscle rather than beneath it.
-When the muscle shortens or spasms due to trauma, it can compress or strangle the sciatic nerve beneath the muscle.
+In 15% of the population, the sciatic nerve runs through the piriformis muscle.
+When this muscle shortens or spasms due to trauma, it can compress or strangle the sciatic nerve beneath the muscle.

 Empty your pockets.
-Sit balanced on both of your sit bones (you know, the boney part of your butt at the bottom crease of your butt cheek).
+Sit balanced on both of your sit bones—you know, the boney part of your butt at the bottom crease of your butt cheek.
 Use a smaller/slimmer wallet that can only carry the essentials.
 Empty your wallet of receipts, business cards, etc. Use a money clip to beat the bulk.
 Any method that gets that bulk out of your pockets will save your spine.